cinchy-co/Documentation/deployment-guide/deployment-guides/iis-deployment-installation.md

 | `CinchyAccessTokenLifetime` | Duration for the Cinchy Access Token in v5.4+.
 Defaults to `7.00:00:00` (7 days). | `7.00:00:00`                           |
 | `DB Type`                   | Database type.
 Either `PostgreSQL` or `TSQL`.                                     | For SQLSERVER installation:`TSQL`      |

-{% hint style="info" %} 4.18.0+ includes session expiration based on the
-CinchyAccessTokenLifetime.
-For the default of `7.00:00:00`, if you have been inactive in Cinchy for 7 days your session will expire and you will need to log in again. {% endhint %}

 #### SSO installation

 For more information on the SSO installation, please seee the